 Baylor Homecoming Parade to Be Broadcast Live on KCEN-TV Ch.
 6

-Live streaming video also available for nation’s oldest and largest collegiate homecoming parade
+Nation’s oldest and largest collegiate homecoming parade also available via livestream

 WACO, Texas (Oct.
-19, 2017) – Baylor University and KCEN-TV Ch.
-6 will team up to broadcast the 108th anniversary Baylor Homecoming Parade, one of the oldest and largest collegiate homecoming parades in the nation, with live coverage from 8 to 10 a.m.
+18, 2022) – Baylor University and KCEN-TV Ch.
+6 (NBC) will team up again to televise the 113th anniversary Baylor Homecoming Parade, one of the oldest and largest collegiate homecoming parades in the nation, with live coverage from 7:30 to 9 a.m.
 Saturday, Oct.
-21, from Fifth Street on the Baylor campus.
-The parade also will be streamed live on the KCEN website at this link.
+22, from Fifth Street on the Baylor campus.

-The parade broadcast is made possible by the generous support of the Sadie Jo Black Family Foundation.
-Returning to host the parade this year are John Morris and Lori Fogleman along with KCEN Early Texas Today anchor, Heidi Alagha, reporting along the parade route.
+The parade broadcast on KCEN-TV is made possible by the generous support of the Sadie Jo Black Family Foundation.
+Returning to host the parade this year are the “Voice of the Bears” John Morris and Lori Fogleman.

-The Baylor Homecoming Parade will begin at 8 a.m. at Eighth Street and Austin Avenue in downtown Waco.
+The Baylor Homecoming Parade will begin at 7 a.m. at Eighth Street and Austin Avenue in downtown Waco.
 It will travel down Austin and make a right on Fourth Street.
-Progressing down Fourth, the parade will go under the I-35 overpass, turn right on Dutton Avenue and then left on Fifth Street.
-The parade is expected to enter the Baylor campus at approximately 8:30 a.m.
+Progressing down Fourth, the parade will go under the I-35 overpass, turn on Dutton Avenue and proceed to enter campus on Fifth Street.
+The parade is expected to arrive at Baylor at approximately 7:30 a.m.

 History of the Baylor Homecoming Parade

 In the fall of 1909, Baylor University alumni received a surprising invitation from their alma mater.
 A postcard signed by three professors asked the graduates to return to campus to “renew former associations and friendships, and catch the Baylor spirit again.”